EUCAIM/k8s-deploy-node/keycloak/README.md

 ```console
 kubectl apply -f dep0_namespace.yaml
 ```
 Then, it is required to create the persistent volume claims (PVC).
-There will be one for the database and another for themes and customizations of the main service.
+There will be one for the database and others for themes and customizations of the main service.
 ```console
 kubectl apply -f dep0_volumes.yaml
 ```